mongodb/docs/source/core/replication.rst

 ~~~~~~~~~

 In some :term:`failover` situations :term:`primary` nodes will have
-accepted write operations that have replicated to the
+accepted write operations that have *not* replicated to the
 :term:`secondaries <secondary>` after a failover occurs.
 This case is
 rare and typically occurs as a result of a network partition with
 replication lag.
 When this node (the former primary) rejoins the
 :term:`replica set` and attempts to continue replication as a
-secondary those operations the former primary must revert these
+secondary the former primary must revert these
-operations or "rolled back" these operations to maintain database
+operations or "roll back" these operations to maintain database
 consistency across the replica set.

-TODO: ":term:`primary` nodes will have
-accepted write operations that have replicated to the
-:term:`secondaries <secondary>`" -> have not replicated to the secondary

-TODO: "as a
-secondary those operations the former primary must revert these
-operations or" those operations...these operations

 MongoDB writes the rollback data to a :term:`BSON` file in the
 database's :setting:`dbpath` directory.
 Use :doc:`bsondump
 </reference/bsondump>` to read the contents of these rollback files
 and then manually apply the changes to the new primary.
 There is no
 way for MongoDB to appropriately and fairly handle rollback situations
 without manual intervention.
-Since rollback situations require an
+Even after the node completes the
+rollback and returns to secondary status, administrators will need to
-administrator's direct intervention, users should strive to avoid
+apply or decide to ignore the rollback data.
+MongoDB users should strive to avoid
 rollbacks as much as possible.
-Until an administrator applies this
-rollback data, the former primary remains in a "rollback" status.

-TODO: "Until an administrator applies this
-rollback data, the former primary remains in a "rollback" status."
-Untrue!
-ROLLBACK state should automatically correct itself and the server will end up in SECONDARY state.

 The best strategy for avoiding all rollbacks is to ensure :ref:`write
 propagation <replica-set-write-concern>` to all or some of the